ORPHANS AND VULNERABLE CHILDREN IN KENYA

 As I stopped to look at this picture what I saw has haunted my mind since then I could not help it but I broke down in tears right there.
 Kevin’s photograph became such an image for me personally, and with an image as emotionally powerful as this one, when I saw it, I was overcome with sorrow.

-10 years later the dream was realized, I started with an orphanage that took care of 21 Children.
-Between 2004 - 2019 the Children have know Valley of Tumaini Children Home as their home.
+10 years later the dream was realized, I started with an orphanage that took care of 30 Children between 2004 - 2017.
+The Children have know Valley of Tumaini Children Home as their home.
 They have grown to be responsible citizens who are either in high school, University and even Working class (see our success stories )

-For the last 14 years I have been running the children's home, the journey although fulfilling, was also very emotionally draining.
-These Children called the Center "their Home" and yet deep down they perfectly knew that this is not a home but an institution.
-I have come to believe that a Family..
+For the last 13 years I have been running the children's home, the journey although fulfilling, was also very emotionally draining.
+These Children called the Center "their Home" and yet deep down they perfectly knew that this was not a home but an institution.
+I came to believe that a Family..
 May it be made of grandmother, aunties, or distant blood relatives, is always a good place for children who have been orphaned.

 A family is a nurturing and caring environment and is the ideal place in which to raise a child.

-That I am putting all efforts to support relatives to continue to care for children once they have been orphaned or abandoned .
-This will be done by Adopt a Family Model of care.
+We are now focused on putting all efforts to support relatives to continue to care for children once they have been orphaned or abandoned .
+This will be done by Adopt a Family Model of care though Tumaini Children's Welfare Foundation.

 Tumaini Children Welfare foundation will act as a BRIDGE to those Families and individual willing to contribute to the betterment of children of Kenya though the adopt a family program.
 Our foremost philanthropic priority is to contribute to their physical, mental, emotional, Educational and spiritual welfare of children and youth of Kenya in the adopt a family program.
 Adopting a family to take care of the orphaned children will enhance the quality of life for children in need, as well as their respective families, we actively help them gain access to life's Basics.